Battle of Clastidium: Battle

 As soon as they were aware of the enemy's arrival, the Celts raised the siege and advanced to meet them, drawn up in order of battle.
 In response, Marcellus led his squadrons of cavalry forward and tried to outflank them, extending his wings into a thin line until he was not far from the enemy.
-His horse was temporarily seized with panic and turned away from the Gallic line, which he could convert into a spectacle of dedication to the Gods.
-He then vowed that he would consecrate to Jupiter Feretrius the most beautiful suit of armor among them.
+Suddenly his horse was seized with panic and turned away from the Gallic line, but he converted the accident into a spectacle of dedication to the Gods.
+He vowed that he would consecrate to Jupiter Feretrius the most beautiful suit of armor taken from the enemy.

 Meanwhile, Viridomarus had ridden before his men and issued a challenge for single combat to the Roman consul.
 Marcellus accepted and promptly galloped at his opponent, unhorsing him on his first pass with his lance.
 He then dispatched Viridomarus with two more thrusts before dismounting to strip his fallen foe of his beautiful bejeweled armor.

-Encouraged, the Roman cavalry charged at the Gallic horse and foot, who at first stood firm but were taken both in the rear and flank and were put to rout.
-Thousands of Gauls were killed in the pursuit, many drowning in the Po.
+Encouraged by the success of their general, the Roman cavalry then launched a ferocious charge against the Gallic horse and foot.
+The latter at first stood firm, but being attacked from both the front and sides they were soon routed.
+Thousands of Gauls were killed in the following pursuit, many jumping into the Po River and drowning as a result.